 Earth has experienced 5 mass extinctions.
 More than 99% of species that existed are now extinct.
 No matter how far back you look, nature has found its way to reshuffle the deck.
 Cambrian life is no exception.

-As all life hinges on oxygen, scientists attribute the mass extinction from a sudden depletion of oxygen.
-It’s believed that oxygen temporary dropped from the upwelling of cooler deep ocean areas.
+As all life hinges on oxygen, scientists attribute the mass extinction to a sudden depletion of oxygen.
+It’s believed that oxygen temporarily dropped from the upwelling of cooler deep ocean areas.

 How is the Burgess Shale relevant to the Cambrian Explosion?